Particle-Hole Pair Localization on the Fermi Surface and its Impact on the Correlation Energy: Optimizing the Trial State

-To get from \eqref{eq:step0} to \eqref{eq:step1}, we parametrized the vector $\tilde h$ in spherical coordinates by its length $r$, the angle $\theta$ which is measured between $\tilde h$ and $k$, and the remaining rotation once around by the angle $\varphi$.
+To get from \eqref{eq:step0} to \eqref{eq:step1}, we parametrized the vector $\tilde h$ in spherical coordinates by its length $r$, the angle $\theta$ measured between $\tilde h$ and $k$, and the remaining rotation by the angle $\varphi$.
 To get from \eqref{eq:step1} to \eqref{eq:step2}, we wrote the condition of the characteristic function as